 New Hampshire Estuaries Project

 Grizzle, Raymond E.; Burdick, David M.; Greene, Jennifer; Abeels, Holly; and Capone, Mark, "Reef Structure Alternatives for Restoration of Oyster (Crassostrea virginica) Populations in New Hampshire" (2006).
-PREP Publications.
+PREP Reports & Publications.
 272.